milesd123/milesd123/README.md

 # Miles Dripps

-Hi!
-I'm a Computer Science student at Washington University in Stl graduating in May 2027, I enjoy coding projects and working in teams.
+I'm a Computer Science student at Washington University in St Louis graduating May '27, I enjoy designing systems and programs both collaborative & solo.
 Connect with me on <a href="https://www.linkedin.com/in/miles-dripps-4510aa2b4/">LinkedIn</a>!

 - 🌱 Learning C, C++, linux, & operating system design